 What is Osteopathy?

-The application of osteopathic manual therapy is broad, leading it to be hard to explain and define.
-This is because the treatment considers all body tissues and systems, as well as their integration.
-It is defined by logic, not by technique.
+The application of osteopathic manual therapy is broad.
+This can make it hard to explain and define.
+For the most part this is because the treatment is not defined by distinguishable technique but rather by the logic of approach and methods of correlation, which dictates the structural diagnosis and treatment application.
 Not by what is done but by why it is done.
-This rational is what sets osteopathic treatment apart from other therapies which appeal to select systems, tissues, or areas of the body, such as massage therapy, chiropractic, reiki, physiotherapy and other manual therapies.
-The practitioner uses the position of the bones and the nature and range of motion afforded them, and between them, as a frame work to measure the impact on neurological and physiological systems, and the level of strain the body is functioning to accommodate.
+The Osteopathic Manual Practitioner considers how biomechanics affects and is effected by other systems such as neurology, fascial, glandular and cardiovascular systems.
+The position of the bones and mobility of the joints, and the nature and range of motion afforded between them, provides a frame work to measure the impact on neurological and physiological systems, and the level of effort the body is expending to accommodate.
 Influences on the soft tissue through reflexes, fascial tensions, or from other joints, can shift the boney structure out of alignment, compressing or tractioning other vessels, lymphatic pathways and/or nerves.
 It is the job of the osteopath to identify the cause of the symptom(s) (ie. pain, restriction, inflammation etc.) through a differential diagnosis, and treat it to alleviate the symptom.
-Although some elements of treatment may resemble other modalities, such as gentle stretching, compression, muscle energy/PIR, rocking etc, the osteopathic approach is defined by the principals of practice, considerations of all body systems in assessment, and their interconnectedness and respect to the self regulating and self healing capacity of the body.
-The needs of the body defines the form of treatment they receive.
+Some elements of treatment are shared by other modalities, such as gentle stretching, myofascial release, compression, muscle energy/PIR, rocking etc. However the correlative and self healing capacity of the body guide the osteopathic approach by structural assessment, and correlation between biomechanics and the body's regulation systems.

 Classical Osteopathic manual therapy emerged under the accomplished American physician Dr. Andrew Taylor Still (1828-1917) as a means of providing relief and health care at a time when medications likely did more harm than good.